telerik/blazor-docs/components/treelist/columns/command.md

 * `Add` - initiates the creation of a new item.
 Can apply to rows as well, to create a child element for the current row.
 * `Edit` - initiates the inline or popup editing (depending on the TreeListEditMode configuration of the treelist).
+* `Delete` - initiates the deletion of an existing item.
+Before the item is deleted, you can trigger a **delete confirmation dialog**.
+You can enable it by setting the `ConfirmDelete` bool to `true`.
+The delete confirmation parameter is on the `TreeList`, **not** on the command column.
+The default text in the dialog is a localization message, and you can customize it.
 * `Save` - performs the actual update operation after the data has been changed.
 Triggers the `OnUpdate` or `OnCreate` event so you can perform the data source operation.
 Which event is triggered depends on whether the item was created or edited.
 * `Cancel` - aborts the current operation (edit or insert).